RocketPy-Team/RocketPy/docs/user/rocket.rst

 .. note::

-    Rail buttons are optional for the simulation, but are very important to have realistic out of rail speeds and behaviour.
+    Rail buttons are optional for the simulation, but are very important to have realistic out of rail speeds and behavior.

 Here is an example of how to set rail buttons: